 In the food industry, food calorimetry is a technique used in measuring the calories of food.
 Expensive calorimeters are used to conduct combustion reactions to determine the amount of energy in the food.

 - If the enthalpy change is n e g a t i v e, the reaction is exothermic — it releases heat.

 - If enthalpy change is p o s i t i v e, the reaction is endothermic — it absorbs heat.

 Sodium and chloride combines to become sodium chloride (table salt)

-- During this process, heat is given out
+- During this process, heat is released

 - Therefore the enthalpy change is negative